 message-body

 The first line is a status line that contains the HTTP version used in the response, a numeric status code that summarizes the result of the request, and a reason phrase that provides a text description of the status code.
-After the CRLF sequence comes any headers, another CRLF sequence, and the body of the response.
+After the CRLF sequence are any headers, another CRLF sequence, and the body of the response.

-Here’s an example response that uses version 1.1 of HTTP, has a status code of 200, a reason phrase of OK, no headers, and no body:
+Here is an example response that uses HTTP version 1.1, has a status code of 200, an OK reason phrase, no headers, and no body:

 HTTP/1.1 200 OK\r\n\r\n

 The status code 200 is the standard success response.
 The text is a tiny successful HTTP response.
 Let’s write this to the stream as our response to a successful request!
-From the handle_connection function, we need to remove the println! that was printing the request data, and replace it with the code in Listing 20-3:
+From the handle_connection function, remove the println! that was printing the request data and replace it with the code in Listing 20-3.

-Filename: src/main.rs
+src/main.rs

 fn handle_connection(mut stream: TcpStream) {